Enrique246/Profile/README.md

   - How to make a big and responsive image
   - How to make a proper menu display
   - As an extra learning I designed my webpage to be as a grid design, since it was an easier way for me to understand it.
+  - Lines on the sides of titles
+  - Adding google fonts
 ## Installation
 What are the steps required to install your project?
 ### Lenguages Required: